speculatrix/tvh_epg/ROADMAP.md

 * make display more attractive

 * add a filter feature, to exclude or only include channels
-* channel tag filters should be preserved when you submit
 * some sort of TV region filter
 * some soft of search feature which can search title, sub title etc